chadsmith12/complete-nodejs-course/README.md

     This module you create a basic notes application that runs your in your terminal.
 While building this application you learn how to load in node modules that already built into node, your own, and third-party.
 * [Async NodeJS - Weather App - Terminal](weather-app/) - This module you learn the basics of async NodeJS and create a basic weather application that runs from the command line.
 You learn how to call out to HTTP Web Api's to get the weather.
+* [Weather App - Browser](webserver/) - This module you learn about using Express and Node together to create a basic application that allows you to search and see the weathet for your location.